 One of the tenets we found with hammock camping is that a good hammock doesn't so much answer the question "Why bring it?" but more appropriately answers "Why not bring it?"
 Being able to squirrel the hammock away in a back pocket or the lid of a backpack means that there is almost no inappropriate time to bring the Nano 7 along.

-The only hammock we tested that was lighter was the Sub7, which is an ounce lighter, at 6.4 ounces and won our Top Pick for Ultralight Versatility as part of the SubLink Shelter System we tested it with.
-The next lightest hammock was the Grand Trunk Ultralight Starter at a full 5 ounces heavier.
+Only two hammocks we tested were lighter than this one.
+The 5.8 ounce Sea to Summit Ultralight , and the 6.4 ounce Sub7 which won our Top Pick for Ultralight Versatility as part of the SubLink Shelter System we tested it with.
+The next lightest hammock was the Grand Trunk Ultralight Starter at 12.5 ounces, a full 5 ounces heavier.

 Ease of Set-up

 The Nano 7 doesn't come with a suspension system, so despite the fact that set up is as simple as clipping carabiners into an anchor, without knowing what that anchor will be for you, it's hard to properly judge how easy the whole process will end up being.
 Because this hammock is not particularly long, it can sometimes be challenging to find good anchors when everything available is far apart.
 It's not a bad idea with this hammock to bring a long and adaptable suspension system, which of course will add weight to your final package.
 None of the open model hammocks we tested came with a suspension system.
 Only the expedition models, like the Hennessy Ultralite Backpacker Asym Zip and the Warbonnet Blackbird, included straps for hanging.